reanjr/rezt/README.md

 strong opinion on how your application is structured.
 It tries to not make decisions for you, but to offer sane defaults and best practices.
-The target audience are experienced PHP developers who might build their own framework if they had the time.
+The target audience are experienced PHP developers who might build their own framework if they had the time and inclination.

 Installation
 ------------